 What is Stress?

 Don’t be overwhelmed if you feel stressed out.
 It is normal to feel stress under certain situations.
 In simple terms, we use the word ‘stress’ when we feel overwhelmed by everything happening around us.
 We feel stress when the pressure on our shoulders is too much for us to handle alone.
+“Stress has both positive and negative impact on our lives.
+The hormones released with stress are used to preserve life and limb from harm.” said Elizabeth York, M.Ed, LPC, LMFT.

 The Good and the Bad Stress